pagopa/terraform-azurerm-v4/eventhub/README.md

 This fields that are deprecated:

-* zone_redundant: When you use a sku Standard+, automatically azure use the zone_redundant configuration under the hood
+* `zone_redundant`: When you use a sku Standard+, automatically azure use the zone_redundant configuration under the hood
-* private_dns_zone: Removed the possibility to create a private dns zone, now you have to create it in a standalone module
+* `private_dns_zone`: Removed the possibility to create a private dns zone, now you have to create it in a standalone module
+* `virtual_network_ids`: Removed the possibility to create a virtual network ids, now you have to create it in a standalone module

 ### Parameters